cpg

 Speech-to-text is the most computationally expensive step of the process, and care has to be taken to meet the first goal of a faster-than-real-time overall processing.

-To that goal, the Silero STT models are used.
+To this goal, the Silero STT models are used.
 They are accurate, very fast even on the CPU, and easy to integrate thanks to an ONNX export.
 They are available in English, German, Spanish and Ukrainian.
 Details about the models are provided in this article; the starting point is Facebook’s wav2letter.

 The model takes as input samples at 16k Hz, and produce probabilities over a set of 999 tokens.
 More precisely, chunks of 2 seconds are fed to the model, and 13 distributions over tokens per seconds are retrieved.